cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/cross-sectional-study-design/cross-sectional-investigation-taxa-analysis-with-microbiomestat.md

 A foundational step in feature-level analysis is discerning taxa with differential abundance between groups.
 The `generate_taxa_test_single` function facilitates this by performing differential abundance testing.

-For those aiming to analyze entities such as OTU, ASV, Gene, KEGG, etc., do not require aggregation.
-In such cases, set the `feature.level` parameter to "original" during the analysis.
+For those aiming to analyze entities such as OTU, ASV, Gene, KEGG, etc., that do not require aggregation, set the `feature.level` parameter to "original" during the analysis.

 ```r
 data(peerj32.obj)